 Many prominent media outlets receive sponsorship or advertising revenue from investment brands, and although speculative, it has been suggested that this could result in a monetary fuelled bias which could influence investment decisions.

-Restricted financial advisers, such as St. James's Place (the largest in the UK), can only offer their clients a limited number of investments, even if there are more suitable, better-performing alternatives available.
+Restricted financial advisers, can only offer their clients a limited number of investments, even if there are more suitable, better-performing alternatives available.

-Recommended funds lists offered by major fund supermarkets such as Hargreaves Lansdown, carry significant influence when it comes to fund choices.
+Recommended funds lists offered by major fund supermarkets, carry significant influence when it comes to fund choices.
 However, despite insisting that 'no one pays to get on the list' and that all funds are selected on merit, many have a history of poor performance, which has raised concerns as to the credibility of promoted funds lists.

 As part of our continuous strive to champion investor needs, we remain entirely independent of fund manager brands ensuring we can deliver unbiased and factual performance information on fund managers and their funds, helping investors and advisers identify the best performing investments.